-Further commentary on the performance of these KPIs has been discussed in the Chairman's statement and Investment Manager's report on pages 4 to 7 and 24 to 27 respectively.
+Further commentary on the performance of these KPIs has been discussed in the Chairman's statement and Investment Manager's report.

 1. NAV and share price total returns

 The Board monitors NAV and share price total return to assess how the Company is meeting its objective of generating capital gains and income from its portfolio and making distributions to shareholders.
 The Board is pleased to report a positive return for the year with the NAV per share increasing from 73.66 pence to 100.39 pence resulting in a gain to ordinary shareholders of 31.13 pence per share (42.26%) after adjusting for dividends paid in the year.